Bluehost vs. GoDaddy Hosting Comparison 2020

 - People with a Deluxe hosting plan or higher have access to the one-click website staging tool.
 This ensures that you experience zero downtime while updating your website.
-This tool makes sure that your website is still online while you're working and a copy.
+This tool makes sure that your website is still online while you're working.
 It also allows you to see first hand the results of your updates and correct your mistakes, if any, before going live.

 - Bluehost offers hotlink protection to protect your data.